gajjarv/BaryCentricCorrection/README.md

 Limitations:
 -----------------
-#1.
-At this point, only works with 32-bit SIGPROC filterbank file with positive foff
+1. At this point, only works with 32-bit SIGPROC filterbank file ~~with positive foff~~
-#2.
-Negative and positive relative velocity both fixes spectra-to-spectra
+2. ~~Negative and positive relative velocity both fixes spectra-to-spectra ~~
-#3.
-Only negative relative velocity corrects the individual spectra
+3. ~~Only negative relative velocity corrects the individual spectra ~~

 Testing:
 -----------------